-The program, in partnership with its Sponsoring Institution, must jointly ensure the availability of necessary personnel for the effective administration of the program.
-(Core)
+The program, in partnership with its Sponsoring Institution, must jointly ensure the availability of necessary personnel for the effective administration of the program. ^(Core)

 - II.D.1.
-There must be professional personnel available to the program from those clinical disciplines necessary for the accomplishment of clinical training and the educational goals of the program.
-(Core) - II.D.2.
-There must be clinicians available to the program in anesthesia (including pain management), emergency medicine, family medicine, geriatrics, internal medicine, neurology, obstetrics and gynecology, surgical specialties, and pediatrics/adolescent medicine.
-(Detail) - II.D.3.
+There must be professional personnel available to the program from those clinical disciplines necessary for the accomplishment of clinical training and the educational goals of the program, including addiction counselors and other addiction experts. ^(Core) - II.D.2.
+There must be clinicians available to the program in anesthesia anesthesiology (including pain management), emergency medicine, family medicine, geriatrics, internal medicine, neurology, obstetrics and gynecology, pediatrics/adolescent medicine, and surgical specialties, and pediatrics/adolescent medicine. ^(Detail) - II.D.3.
 Substance abuse counselors and, where appropriate, teachers, should be available to the program.
 (Core)